salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce admin to request app view permissions
+- Contact your Salesforce admin to request app view permissions.
-- Verify you're connected to the correct org with --target-org
+- Verify you're connected to the correct org with --target-org.
-- Ensure that Data Cloud and Tableau Next are enabled in your org
+- Ensure that Data Cloud and Tableau Next are enabled in your org.
-- Check that your user profile has the AppFrameworkViewApp user permission
+- Check that your user profile has the AppFrameworkViewApp user permission.

 # error.MultipleAppsFound